assemblerflow/flowcraft/docs/dev/create_process.rst

 - ``input_channel`` (**Mandatory**): All processes must include **one and only one** input channel.
-In most cases, this channel should be defined with a two element tuple that contains the sample ID (``sample_id``) and then the actual data file/stream.
+In most cases, this channel should be defined with a two element tuple that contains the sample ID and then the actual data file/stream.
+We suggest the sample ID variable to be named ``sample_id`` as a standard.
+If other name variable name is specified and you include the ``compiler_channels.txt`` in the process, you'll need to change the sample ID variable (see `Sample ID variable`_).

 - ``output_channel`` (**Optional**): Terminal processes may skip the output channel entirely.
 However, if you want to link the main output of this process with subsequent ones, this placeholder must be used **only once**.
-  Like in the input channel, this channel sould be defined with a two element tuple with the sample ID and the data.
+  Like in the input channel, this channel should be defined with a two element tuple with the sample ID and the data.
+The sample ID must match the one specified in the ``input_channel``.

 - ``include "compiler_channels.txt"`` (**Mandatory**): This will include the special channels that will compile the status/logging of the processes